akshay-nile/bookstore-jdbc-project/README.md

 under the guidance of our mentor **Payal Dedia** during our **IMPACT training** at **Stackroute**.

-### Procedure to get this app started is a follows:
+### Procedure to get this app started is as follows:

 1. Clone this repository locally on your machine.
 2. Open "setup.sql" script in MySQL Workbench and run this script once.